Mohammad, wife (right) and daughter inside leaky bedroom with broken walls

 “The house jumped from side to side with every missile,” his wife explained.

 He’s fortunate that none of the missiles hit his home, but suffers nonetheless from a combination of debilitating factors, including at least a natural one: age.
-He is nearly 70, born in 1940 in Jaffa, in the former Palestine.
+He is nearly 70, born in 1940 in Jaffa, in Palestine.

 Until Mohammad fell off of his bicycle 6 months ago, injuring his lower left leg, he had worked as a cleaner, on the street, in homes, wherever he could get work.
 Post-accident, his doctor strongly advised him not to walk excessively, though out of necessity he’s had to ignore this.
 When I met him, he was walking in the other end of town, by the marina, collecting sellable bits of rubbish and imploring passersby for some token shekels.

 Out of work, injured, and also blind in one eye -[he has a cataract in the left eye (Left traumatic vitreous hemorrhage) which he cannot get treatment for in Gaza.
 Despite having a referral for surgery in Israel he has yet been denied an exit permit by Israeli authorities]-Mohammad has his family to provide for, and now a house to try to repair.